Ireland and EU privacy/digital laws: New horizons

 - Dr Des Hogan, Commissioner for Data Protection, Data Protection Commission, Ireland

-Richard Nicholas, Partner, Browne Jacobson, UK
+- Richard Nicholas, Partner, Browne Jacobson, Birmingham, UK will speak on:

 With data an increasingly valuable asset, you will not want to miss this conference whether your organisation is based in Ireland, or is one of hundreds of companies based outside the EU which have their European HQs in Ireland.